Verona Arena: Contemporary history

-View of the Arena and Piazza Bra after the general leveling carried out in 1820.
+The Arena and the Piazza Bra after the general leveling carried out in 1820.

 In 1805, under French rule, Napoleon Bonaparte visited the amphitheatre on June 15, witnessing a bull hunt inside.
 During this visit, the government allocated funds for its restoration: Luigi Trezza was tasked with planning the work, aiming to replace missing steps, restore the podium, repair the most damaged vaults, refurbish staircases to the first and second tiers of vomitoria, and the larger stairs to the third tier, and seal cracks in the seating tiers.
 Trezza devised a stucco for the fissures—used until 1825—made of quicklime, crushed bricks, and iron filings.

 On January 1, 1807, the Deputation for Public Ornament was established, tasked with preserving the Arena.
 In 1816, following Verona’s transfer to the Kingdom of Lombardy–Venetia, it was renamed the Commission for Ornament.
 In 1817, excavations outside the amphitheatre traced the continuation of the channel aligned with its major axis, followed as far as Palazzo Ridolfi, as noted by an inscription there, and uncovered the foundations of the Gallienus walls, which intersected the channel.

-The year 1820 marked a turning point as the municipality ordered the eviction of residents from the Arena, assigning 42 arcades for storage use.
+In 1820, the municipality ordered the eviction of residents from the Arena, assigning 42 arcades for storage use.
 Evicting 36 tenants was a crucial step toward the monument’s reclamation and comprehensive restoration.
 This met fierce resistance from occupants, some of whom claimed centuries-long tenure passed down through generations.
 That same year, Podestà Da Persico met with Austrian Emperor Francis I to outline the monument’s needs, prompting the municipality to develop a work plan.

 The project focused on the exterior, demolishing houses too close to the Arena and excavating around it to expose its base, buried about two meters deep due to sediment from repeated floods until the construction of retaining walls.
 The average level of the Bra was also lowered by about 70 cm, sloping gently from the Gran Guardia toward the Arena, and the Liston’s elevation was adjusted.
 This transformed the square before the Arena and the Arena itself: lowering the square restored the monument’s proportions, while demolishing the New Mercy Hospital, fourteen houses toward San Nicolò, and military furnaces abutting the municipal walls, alongside the Gran Guardia’s completion, lent greater space and coherence to the ensemble.